-- Communicate with the provider to discuss the member's care needs as identified during case management or model of care activities. - Assist the member in making appointments. - Coordinate between Medicaid and Medicare benefits. - Perform medication reconciliation. - Arrange transportation. - Refer the member to external or internal programs. - Coordinate care with behavioral health services. - Assist with arranging DME and home health services. - Coordinate and facilitate transitions to the appropriate level of care.
+- Communicate with the provider to discuss the member's care needs as identified during case management or model of care activities. - Assist the member in making appointments.

-- Provide the member with disease-specific education and self-management techniques. - Contact high-risk members post-discharge to reduce unnecessary readmissions. - During interactions with the member, communicate support is available from member services to serve as a central point of contact and assist during any transition.
+- Coordinate between Medicaid and Medicare benefits. - Perform medication reconciliation. - Arrange transportation. - Refer the member to external or internal programs. - Coordinate care with behavioral health services. - Assist with arranging DME and home health services. - Coordinate and facilitate transitions to the appropriate level of care. - Provide the member with disease-specific education and self-management techniques. - Contact high-risk members post-discharge to reduce unnecessary readmissions. - During interactions with the member, communicate support is available from member services to serve as a central point of contact and assist during any transition.

-5 EMPIRE MEDICARE ADVANTAGE PROVIDER PAYMENT DISPUTES, ADMINISTRATIVE PLEAS, AND STANDARD APPEALS
+5 EMPIRE MEDICARE ADVANTAGE COMPLAINTS, APPEALS, GRIEVANCES AND DISPUTES

-5.1 Distinguishing between Provider and Medicare Advantage Member Appeals
+5.1 Distinguishing between Provider and Medicare Advantage Member Complaints, Appeals and Grievances

 Empire has separate and distinct processes for requests to reconsider an Empire decision on an authorization or request for payment upon claims submission.
 Upon processing of each request, assignment of liability for the service is determined.
-All Medicare Member liability denials are subject to the Medicare Complaints, Appeals and Grievances (MCAG) process as outlined in the Medicare Member Liability Appeals and Medicare Member Grievance sections of this Provider Manual.
-Disputes between the health plan and the provider that do not involve an adverse determination or liability for the Medicare Member follow the Empire Medicare Advantage participating provider appeals and dispute or nonparticipating provider payment dispute processes.
+All Medicare Member liability denials are subject to the Medicare Complaint, Appeal and Grievance (MCAG) process as outlined in the Member Appeals and Grievances section.
+Disputes between the health plan and the provider that do not involve an adverse determination or liability for the Medicare Member would follow the Empire Medicare Advantage participating provider appeals and dispute or nonparticipating provider payment dispute processes.

 Providers must cooperate with Empire and with members in providing necessary information to resolve the appeals within the required time frames.
 Providers must provide the pertinent medical records and any other relevant information upon request and when initiating an appeal.
 In some instances, providers must provide the records and information very quickly in order to allow Empire to make an expedited decision.
-Your participation in and the member's election of the Medicare Advantage plan are an indication of consent to release those records as part of health care operations.
+Your participation in and the member's election of the Medicare Advantage plan are an indication of consent to release those records as part of the health care operations.